 Adult Achievers have volunteered more than 84,000 hours in community service.

-Since its inception, the YMCA Youth Achievers Program has served 25,000 teens in the City of Boston.
+Since its inception, the YMCA Achievers Program has served 25,000 teens in the City of Boston.

-The Y Achievers Program is designed to provide the critical support that low income and first generation students need to complete post-secondary education.
-The Achievers program uses an evidence-based curriculum, which is based on five pillars: Academics, College Knowledge, Positive Relationships, Life Skills and Positive Identity.
+The YMCA Achievers Program is designed to provide the critical support that low income and first generation students need to complete post-secondary education.
+Annually, the YMCA Achievers program serves roughly 300 high school students from Boston and surrounding communities, targeting middle and high school students with a 1.5 - 2.5 grade point average with the aspiration to attend college.
+The YMCA Achievers program uses an evidence-based curriculum, which is based on five pillars: Academics, College Knowledge, Positive Relationships, Life Skills, and Positive Identity.

 Our curriculum’s focus is on the holistic development of each of our students.
 Most college access programs concentrate solely on college knowledge and academic requirements, but our curriculum is unique because of it’s additional focus on “Positive Relationships,” “Life Skills” and “Positive Identity.”